brndd/COMP.SE.200-2021-2022-1/README.md

 - castArray.js
 - endsWith.js

+# Usage

+## Installation

+1. Clone the repository.
+2. Run `npm install` to install the dependencies.

+## Running the tests

+You can run the tests with `npm test`.
+This will print the result of the tests as well as a coverage overview into your console.

+You can produce full coverage output by running `npm run test-coverage`.
+This will create a directory called `coverage/` in the project directory, which will contain .html files for each function that contain human-readable coverage details similar to Coveralls.

+## Writing tests

+All .js files in the `test/` directory are automatically ran by `npm test` and the CI pipeline.
+The exact name of the file doesn't matter, but we have used the pattern `test_functionName.js`.

+The tests use the [Mocha testing framework](https://mochajs.org/) in tandem with the [Chai assertion library](https://www.chaijs.com).
+While they are quite simple, you may want to read the [Chai documentation](https://www.chaijs.com/api/bdd/) for the assertion syntax.

 # Container

 The supplied Dockerfile can be used to build a container to run the tests in.
 It has been tested with Podman, but is very simple and should also work with Docker.
 Here are brief instructions for its usage: